 PSYCHIATRIC EMERGENCY DEPARTMENT MINI-ROTATION

 For interns in both Tracks, we offer an optional mini-rotation in the Psychiatric Emergency Department.
-One evening per week, for one – two months, interns can join the Psychiatric Emergency Department team.
+On a customized basis, interns can join the Psychiatric Emergency Department team.
 They receive on-the-job training in crisis assessment, diagnostic interviewing, and treatment planning, with acute and sub-acute adults, adolescents and children.
 Interested interns can participate in this mini-rotation only if the Training Director or Associate Training Directors and the Director of the Psychiatric Emergency Department agree that he/she has sufficient time to do so.